 About Us

-The Refuge has many superb places to experience birds.
-The headquarters boat ramp, the Arboretum Trail, the Murray 23 boat dock and Jemison Overlook are good spots to see open water birds such as ducks, geese and pelicans on the Cumberland Pool.
+The refuge has many superb places to experience birds.
+The headquarters boat ramp, the Prairie Pathways Trail, the Murray 23 boat dock and Jemison Overlook are good spots to see open water birds such as ducks, geese, and pelicans on the Cumberland Pool.
 You can find many species of sparrows as well as scissortail flycatchers, orioles, meadowlarks and many others from the Eagle Cove overlook “tower” just east of the Sandy Creek Bridge.
 The Craven Nature Trail is a great place to find woodpeckers, black and white warblers and blue-gray gnatcatchers in the forest section and grebes, ducks, herons and egrets from the boardwalk over Dick’s Pond.
 These are just a few of the wonderful sites available to view birds and other wildlife.
 Come early and often to experience the spectacular variety and abundance of birdlife on the refuge.

 Our Mission